ctontario/slate/source/includes/_QuickSTART.md

       "quickStartSiteId": {
         "type": "string",
-        "description": "If passed along with content, the site will be updated instead of the overall QuickSTART application" }
+        "description": "If passed along with content, the site will be updated instead of the overall QuickSTART application" },
+      "creationProgress": {
+        "type": "array",
+        "items": {"type": "string", "enum": ["study", "studyDocuments", "contract", "budget"]}, "description": "any strings passed in will update the quick start creation progress status to true for that key.
+Has no effect if quick start site id is passed"
+      }
     },
     "required": []